Annex B: High Line Speed Inspection System (HLIS) - Beef

 Facility and resource requirements

 Under the HLIS Program, Plant Management shall agree to provide an approved facility that meets the CFIA HLIS and Meat Hygiene Manual of Procedures (MOP) construction standards.
-Before a facility can be approved for HLIS operations it shall undergo a facility review by an Area Program Specialist and the RVO along with the VIC to validate that all HLIS facility standards are in compliance with the policy requirements.
-See form HLIS 005: HLIS Beef Program - Facility Assessment.
+Before a facility can be approved for HLIS operations it shall undergo a facility review by an Area Operation Specialist and the RVO along with the VIC to validate that all HLIS facility standards are in compliance with the policy requirements.
 Once the facility review is satisfactorily completed a signed letter of commitment from a responsible company officer shall be forwarded to the VIC.
 This letter addresses the following items:

 - The operator agrees to maintain a facility that meets the criteria referenced in the HLIS policy and the MOP once the HLIS program application is approved.